-Now that spring is officially here, it’s time for some spring cleaning.
+Spring is almost here, so it’s time for some spring cleaning.
 We’re not just talking about your home, but also your finances.
-Before your mind goes into panic mode, we have a simple checklist to go through so you don’t feel behind and lose the stress of finances.
+Before your mind goes into panic mode, we have a simple checklist to help simplify the process.

-Let’s walk through an easy checklist to keep your finances in check this spring.
+Let’s walk through this easy checklist to keep your finances in check this spring.

 - Start by organizing your bills and making a list.
 Go over your bank statements, documents, receipts, and files for a fresh starting point.

 - Work with Whole Numbers.
 Try rounding balances up to the nearest dollar.
 Not only, does the spare change add up, but it makes budgeting much easier.
 (And your spare change can be put towards savings.)
 It will also give a sense of control.